 The Puget Sound is a region of thriving immigrant communities and a racially and socioeconomically diverse population.
 Despite the region’s rich diversity and enormous potential for educational excellence, Washington is one of only six states with a growing disparity in education between low-income students and their higher income counterparts.
 Nearly all of Seattle’s failing schools are located in low-income neighborhoods and serve primarily students of color.

 According to the Washington State Report Card, 55% of tenth graders at Rainier Beach High School scored proficient on the state reading exam, and 14% scored proficient on the math exam.
 Even at Garfield High School, one of the city’s highest-performing schools, just 15.9% of African American tenth grade students scored proficient in math, meaning African American students attending one of the city’s best schools have less than a one-in-five chance of passing the state math exam.

 Amid a challenging first year in Washington, our team has built strong and lasting relationships across the country and throughout the state, and partnerships with both grassroots organizations like the Southeast Seattle Education Coalition and well-known institutions such as the Bill and Melinda Gates Foundation.
-In collaboration with a cross section of educational, organizational, and community leaders, along with teachers, principals, parents, and students, we look forward to forging additional relationships in the region in 2012, and working with increased urgency to make excellence in education a reality for all students in the Puget Sound.
+In collaboration with a cross section of educational, organizational, and community leaders, along with teachers, principals, parents, and students, we look forward to forging additional relationships in the region, and working with increased urgency to make excellence in education a reality for all students in the Puget Sound.

 Connect With Us